arras-energy/gridlabd-old/docs/Module/Industrial/NAICS_Data_File.md

 # Description

 The NAICS data file contains the load composition for various industrial loads.
+All motor and power electronic loads are considered to be constant power.

-The current data support the following facilities:
+The current data supports the following facilities:

 | NAICS Code | Industrial Load Type       | NERC Code | Motor A | Motor B | Motor C | Motor D | Power Electronics | Constant Impedance | Constant Current |
 | ---------- | -------------------------- | --------- | ------- | ------- | ------- | ------- | ----------------- | ------------------ | ---------------- |